SMS Marketing Case Study: Greats.com

 Promoting their text list

 Greats.com gathered interest with a website widget and on-site banners.
-Once these subscribers double-opted in, they were each rewarded with a coupon code that gave them $10 off their first pair.
+Once subscribers double-opted in, they were each rewarded with a coupon code that gave them $10 off their first pair.
 Why was this incentive valuable to the Greats.com subscriber?
 With limited quantities, it encouraged an instant purchase.
 Pictured below is the official auto reply that was sent back after a new subscriber joined the list.

 Note that Greats.com immediately rewards their new subscribers with a valuable offer.
-Never make your offers difficult to redeem, or your opt in incentives too generic.
+Never make your offers difficult to redeem, or your opt-in incentives too generic.
 Always provide an exclusive offer for your VIPs.

 At the height of this promotion, Greats.com collected 638 new subscribers in 30 days.